-Youth who identify as lesbian, gay, bisexual, transgender, queer, or questioning (LGBTQ) may be disproportionately affected by human trafficking.
-They face higher rates of discrimination and homelessness, making them especially vulnerable to traffickers.
+Youth who identify as lesbian, gay, bisexual, transgender, queer, or questioning (LGBTQ+) often face discrimination and homelessness - two factors that make them especially vulnerable to traffickers.

-When LGBTQ trafficking victims seek services or go through the criminal justice system they are often penalized for their sexual orientation or gender identity.
-Even when community members and service providers do want to help, they frequently lack the training needed to recognize trafficking or how to effectively and compassionately assist LGBTQ youth.
+When they manage to break free of trafficking situations, they often still face substantial barriers including lack of appropriate social services and discrimination within the criminal justice system.
+Even when community members and service providers want to help, they frequently lack the training needed to recognize trafficking or how to effectively and compassionately assist LGBTQ+ youth.

-If the basic needs of LGBTQ youth continue to go unmet, these young people face a greater risk of returning to their trafficking situations.
+Effective support and services are vital to reducing trafficking.
+If the basic needs of LGBTQ+ youth continue to go unmet, these young people face a greater risk of returning to their trafficking situations.
 Details as small as the type of deodorant or recreation options offered to an individual can make the difference in recovery.

-You can also watch an accompanying webinar that summarizes the report and provides best practices for service providers serving the LGBTQ community.
+To learn more, please watch this webinar that summarizes the report and provides best practices for providers serving the LGBTQ+ community.